The Booklover's Library

 Set In Wartime Nottingham: The novel takes place in Nottingham, England, beginning in 1939 as World War II looms.
 This setting offers a fresh perspective for readers familiar with London-based wartime stories.
 The city's factories made it a target for German bombers during the Blitz.

 Mystery In The Stacks: Books mysteriously disappear and get misshelved at the library throughout the story.
 This subplot adds intrigue to Emma's daily work.
-The resolution comes near the end of the novel.

 Sensory Historical Details: Booklist gave the novel a starred review, praising it as "a feast for the senses."
 The book vividly captures the sound of air-raid sirens, the taste of rationed butter, and the smell of freshly brewed tea.
 These details immerse readers in wartime England.